Read the following guidelines carefully before submitting your application for release.

 Appeals against a decision

-Legislation determines that a student has the right to appeal a decision by the University.
+You have the right to appeal a decision by the University.
 This includes a decision not to grant a letter of release.

+If a release letter is not granted, you have two options.
+You may lodge a new application for a release or you may lodge an appeal.
 Appeals against a decision not to grant a letter of release are considered by an independent person who was not involved in the original decision.

 Refund of fees

-If you are not yet enrolled in your Deakin University award course, and you have applied for a refund, your refund request will be forwarded to the Deakin International Finance Office.
+Once submitted, your refund request will be forwarded to the Deakin International Finance Office.
 Any questions regarding your refund should be directed to the Deakin International Finance Office at firstname.lastname@example.org